 - Slavery, let’s get that one right out front, their fancy society is built on not paying for labour

 - Victorian courtship rituals, where “Will you marry me” comes before “May I call you by your first name,” that is inherently messed up

-- Widows being expected to just swoon around and mourn but only in private
+- Widows being expected to just swoon around and mourn and stay home while doing it

 - Thinking that a long history of cousin-marriage makes for strong bloodlines instead of turning swaths of the south into a morass of Snuffy Smiths